markijbema/markijbema.github.com/_posts/2013-09-01-memoize-all-the-things.md

 ---
 {% include JB/setup %}

-Today Henrik posted on his blog about [the dangers of memoization](http://thepugautomatic.com/2013/08/memoization-is-a-liability/).
+Today Henrik Nyh posted on his blog about [the dangers of memoization](http://thepugautomatic.com/2013/08/memoization-is-a-liability/).
 While I agree with the premise that there are dangers with memoization, I don't believe they are to blame on memoization.
 I added a comment, but I think my motivation for using memoization deserves a post of its own.
 But please read [Henrik's post](http://thepugautomatic.com/2013/08/memoization-is-a-liability/) first, as it makes an excellent point, and I think you should look at both sides of the issue.

 ## Why use memoization?